teamnovu/statamic-unused-assets/README.md

         [
             'type' => 'unused-assets', // Required
-            'limit' => 300, // Default: 300 – The number of images to display in the widget.
+            'limit' => 300, // Default: 300 – The number of images to display from the widget.
             'width' => 100, // Default: 100 – The size of the widget.
             'excluded_paths' => [], // Example: ['assets/myFolder/'] - Default: [] – The paths to exclude from the search.
         ],